 This definition has four key components, each of which maps to a specific set of activities and documentation requirements:

-Why AI governance is now a legal requirement
+Why AI governance now carries real legal exposure

 For most of the last decade, AI governance was driven by voluntary frameworks — NIST's AI RMF, ISO 42001, the OECD AI Principles — that organizations could adopt or ignore.
 That era is ending rapidly.